By: Jennifer Agress

 Uvaggio Restaurant & Wine Bar

-Helmed by owner Craig DeWald, Uvaggio is an intimate wine bar has fast become a Coral Gables staple.
-Choose a glass of white wine from the “Large and In Charge” section of the menu (or for something sweeter, perhaps a glass from the “Missing My Sweety Pie” menu), and pair it with something delicious from the kitchen: like roasted bacon appetizers with Chipotle BBQ and bourbon glaze, sous-vide pork cheeks with tobacco-smoked relish, or the Cinnamon Bun Bread Pudding with maple crème Anglaise.
+Helmed by owner Craig DeWald, Uvaggio is an intimate wine bar that has fast become a Coral Gables staple.
+Choose a glass of white wine from the “Large and In Charge” section of the menu (or for something sweeter, perhaps a glass from the “Missing My Sweety Pie” menu), and pair it with something delicious from the kitchen, like roasted bacon appetizers with Chipotle BBQ and bourbon glaze, sous-vide pork cheeks with tobacco-smoked relish, or the Cinnamon Bun Bread Pudding with maple crème Anglaise.
 Just ask Craig and he’ll tell you what pairings to order.
 70 Miracle Mile, Coral Gables, FL 33134.

 Stay in Touch: Sign up for the Miami Insider enews to receive news, events and special offers.

 Share the Love: We'd love to see your photos!
 Share them with us on Facebook, Twitter or Instagram and don’t forget to use the hashtag: #SoMiami.